top of page

 Editor-in-Chief

 Serving the students in her college’s Honors Program has been most rewarding.
 She believes NRHC gives students the opportunity to present their research, collaborate with their peers, and become exposed to new ideas and places.
 She has had the pleasure of mentoring the Student Reps since 2013, when her first student served in Niagara Falls.
 Subsequently, two students from her institution served at Cambridge in 2015.
 Her students also served as Student Representative in Pittsburgh in 2017, Baltimore in 2019, and Philadelphia in 2022.
+One of her students will serve in at the 2024 conference in Albany.
+She is also proud of her students who have been published in Illuminate in 2019, 2021, and 2022.
 Watching the students grow and learn is extremely satisfying.

 Kat has been proud to serve as the Editor-in-Chief of Illuminate since its inception in 2019.